VR-25/acc/README.md

 # pause_capacity (pc) #
 # Capacity or voltage_now_millivolts at which charging should pause.

-# capacity_freeze2 (cft) #
+# capacity_mask (cm) #
-# This prevents Android from getting capacity readings below 2%.
+# This forces Android to report "capacity = capacity * (100 / pause_capacity)", effectively masking capacity limits.
-# It's useful on systems that shutdown before the battery is actually empty.
+# It also prevents Android from getting capacity readings below 2% (because some systems shutdown before battery level actually drops to 0%).
-# Changes to this variable require a daemon restart (automated by --set).
+# A daemon restart is required after changing this (automated by "acc --set").

 # cooldown_temp (ct) #
 # Temperature (°C) at which the cooldown cycle starts.